-I recently read an article on CNBC.com where an associate professor at Columbia University recommended never using this common phrase in personal or professional conversations – “it is what it is.”
+I recently read an article on CNBC.com in which an associate professor at Columbia University recommended never using this common phrase in personal or professional conversations—”it is what it is.”

 John McWhorter, who is also an author and linguist, says, “People say it when, really, what they mean is, I don’t care.”

-Speaking to Bill Gates on his popular podcast “Unconfuse Me,” McWhorter went on to say, “The first time someone said that to me was when something unpleasant had happened to me, and he didn’t care.
+Speaking to Bill Gates on his popular podcast “Unconfuse Me,” McWhorter said, “The first time someone said that to me was when something unpleasant had happened to me, and he didn’t care.
 And he said, ‘Well, it is what it is,'” McWhorter said.
 “And I parsed it and I thought, ‘What a gorgeously chilly way of saying: Your problems don’t matter to me.'”

 While I certainly can understand why McWhorter believes that saying “it is what it is” simply means someone doesn’t care about your issues and struggles, I have to disagree and am a little surprised his view of this statement is so narrow.

-I rarely find myself utilizing those five little words in my day-to-day conversations until recently.
-Some challenging and unexpected circumstances have created a kind of ah-ha moment for me as I realized so much of life is simply out of our control.
+I rarely used those five little words in my day-to-day conversations until recently.
+Some challenging and unexpected circumstances have created a kind of ah-ha moment for me, as I realized that so much of life is simply out of our control.

 Let me explain.